 - Must Have Caffeine: It wouldn't be a Coleman Francis movie without lots of coffee.

 - Old Soldier: Both Harry and Joe have served in the 11th Airborne Division in Korean War.
 The 11th Airborne was important in determining the viability of large-scale air formations during the Knollwood Maneuver.

 - Once per Episode: A vigilante gunning down someone from a plane?
 It must be a Coleman Francis film!

 - Product Placement: One scene has a very obvious van in the background advertising a local restaurant.
 The camera actually seems more focused on the van than the characters.
 The fact this is done during what's supposed to be a tense and emotional scene makes it extremely jarring.

-- Revenge Before Reason: Suzy invents a stupid plot to kill Harry because she's angry at being jilted, pretty much.
-Despite the fact she's apparently wealthy and she has another man who's willing to do anything for her, while Harry has a stale marriage and a three-man sport parachuting business.
+- Suzy invents a stupid plot to kill Harry because she's angry at being jilted, pretty much.
+Despite the fact she's apparently wealthy and she has another man who's willing to do anything for her, while Harry has a declining marriage and a failing three-man sport parachuting business.
 She has nothing to gain from his death, but she does it anyway.

-- Shown Their Work: To be fair, the skydiving is 100% accurate, including the target fixation scene, which is a real danger to skydivers.
+- Shown Their Work: One point in the movie's favor: the skydiving is 100% accurate (if a bit outdated compared to today's techniques), including the target fixation scene, which is a real danger to skydivers.
 (Considering the film was shot around a real skydiving school, it should be.)

 - Silent Credits: The film's closing credits consist of clips of the main cast, which play out with no sound or music.